 If you’re starting out in ceramics, you may be wondering about the different types of clay for pottery.
 This information can feel overwhelming, so I thought it would be helpful to give a clear overview of the key differences.
 In this article, I will take a walk through the main different types of clay for pottery.
 I will look at what they are made of, what they look like, and what they are like to use.

-There are three main types of clay for pottery.
-These are earthenware, stoneware, and porcelain.
+There are five main types of clay for pottery.
+These are earthenware, stoneware, porcelain, ball clay, and fire clay.
 Earthenware fires at lower temperatures and can have an earthy look.
 Stoneware fires at mid to high temperatures and is often buff or tan.
 Porcelain fires at high temperatures and is usually pale grey or white.

 In this post I will be giving you an overview of each of these main types of clay for pottery.
 I will also take a look at ball clay and fire clay.
 If you would like to jump to a particular section, use one of the links below to take you directly there.